 Let's take Sarah's story to help prove the point: [My dad] would stand at the door and yell so loud that I had to cover my ears because all they did was ring.
 I could hardly make out a single word that was said and he was gone.
 A last-minute attempt to beg him to stay after all was said and done never worked, not one time.
 After the first few times, his heart left with him and only his physical body ever returned.
 My father never came back, only a man with a similar appearance to him.
 I then set out on a search for the love that man once had to offer me.
 (Sarah) Sarah understands abandonment and her search for love she may never find.

 Being left behind can be terrifying to a young child.
-I was with my 1 year old grandchild a few weeks ago (we spend a lot of time together).
+I was with my 1-year-old grandchild a few weeks ago (we spend a lot of time together).
 We were outside and it was getting dark.
 She wandered off up the driveway.
 I just stood and watched her, keeping my eye on her every second.
 Suddenly she realized she was alone.
-She panicked, screamed, and ran back to me, wrapping her little arms about my leg.
+She panicked, screamed, and ran back to me, wrapping her little arms around my leg.
 I picked her up, held her, and comforted her.
 She was happy again.
 Her grandpa had not abandoned her.
 But what about the millions of children who have been abandoned?
 What happens to them?

 Does that sound like you?
 Confused, craving love, and yet despising yourself at the same time.
 These thoughts and feelings are hard to get rid of from within us because we received them when we were so young and helpless.
 So how does a young child cope with these terrible feelings?